John-Rivero/Python-Portfolio/12. Workout Tracking with Google Sheets/README.md

-## Title: Workout Trackiong with Google Sheets
+## Title: Workout Tracking with Google Sheets

 ## Program by: John Rivero